almostearthling/when-command/README.md

 To install a downloaded package, the command `sudo dpkg --install when-command_VERSIONSPEC-N_all.deb` or `sudo dpkg --install when-command-opt-VERSIONSPEC.deb` for the latter case.
 After installation, each user who needs to run **When** has to launch `when-command --install` (or `/opt/when-command/when-command --install` if the second method was chosen) in order to find the applet icon in *Dash* and to be able to set it up as a startup application (via the *Settings* dialog box).
 The first method is the preferred one, and it is referred to throughout the documentation: `when-command` is expected to be in the path and in the examples and instructions is invoked directly, without prefixing the full path.

+**Warning:** The two package types are seen as different by *apt* and *dpkg*: this means that one package type will not be installed *over* the other.
+When switching package type, the old package *must* be uninstalled before.
+This also yields when upgrading from packages up to release *0.9.1*, however removal of user data and desktop shortcuts is not required.
+After a package type switch or an upgrade from release *0.9.1* or older, `when-command --install` should be invoked again, using the full path to the command if appropriate.

 ### Installation from a source archive or a repository clone

 To install the package using the source archive in a directory of choice, the required steps are somewhat more difficult.
 However this can be done almost mechanically.
 For the example we will supposed that the source has been downloaded from GitHub (but it could have been cloned, and the steps would be similar) in the form of a `when-command-master.zip` archive located in `~/Downloads`, and that the user wants to install **When** in `~/Applications/When`.
 The required operations are the following: